shkhodaskar/tronado/docs/proposal.md

 ## Evaluation Plan
--Success determined by highest rank
+- Success determined by highest rank
--Or best score (score can be determined by how long the agent stays alive or if it kills another agent) -Agent_v1
+- Or best score (score can be determined by how long the agent stays alive or if it kills another agent)
+1. Agent_v1
-	not run into itself or walls
+	- not run into itself or walls
--Agent_v2
+2. Agent_v2
-	surviving longer (stays alive until all/most of the blocks are filled) -Agent_v3
+	- surviving longer (stays alive until all/most of the blocks are filled)
+3. Agent_v3
-	blocking off large areas to kill enemies
+	- blocking off large areas to kill enemies
--Agent_v4
+4. Agent_v4
-	world domination
+	- world domination

 ## Quantitative Evaluation:
 Metrics - time it survives, tries to maximize its number of moves